khulnasoft/tradescope/docs/exchanges.md

 #### Binance futures settings

 Users will also have to have the futures-setting "Position Mode" set to "One-way Mode", and "Asset Mode" set to "Single-Asset Mode".
-These settings will be checked on startup, and tradescope will show an error if this setting is wrong.
+These settings will be checked on startup, and freqtrade will show an error if this setting is wrong.

 ![Binance futures settings](assets/binance_futures_settings.png)

-Tradescope will not attempt to change these settings.
+Freqtrade will not attempt to change these settings.

 ## Kraken